 The technical difference between these two products is in the chemicals that make them up.
 Rock salt, also commonly called halite, is simply sodium chloride – the same chemical compound that makes up table salt.
 Ice melt, on the other hand, is most often a blend of calcium chloride, sodium chloride, magnesium chloride, and other elements.

-When rock salt or ice melt is spread over an icy patch, it penetrates the surface of that ice and forms a salt and water solution, also called brine.
+When they spread over an icy patch, it penetrates the surface of that ice and forms a salt and water solution, also called brine.
 Brine has a lower freezing point than water, so it will slowly help to melt the ice underneath, creating more brine and working more quickly as time goes on.
-How low that freezing point is will depend on whether you are using ice melt or rock salt.
+How low that freezing point is will depend on whether which one you are using.
 Ice melt can drop the freezing point drastically, while rock salt will only drop it a few degrees.

-Even though ice melt seems to have more chemicals than rock salt, ice melt products are generally considered safer for pets than rock salt, though none are guaranteed to be safe if ingested.
+Even though it may seem to have more chemicals than rock salt, ice melt products are generally considered safer for pets than rock salt, though none are guaranteed to be safe if ingested.
 If small amounts are ingested, your pet might experience some intestinal discomfort.
 However, if large amounts are ingested, the product can cause an imbalance of electrolytes and result in lethargy and even seizures or death.
-While it’s not good if your dog eats rock salt, the biggest problem with pets and ice melt isn’t what gets in their stomach, but what gets on their paws.
+While it’s not good if your dog eats rock salt, the biggest problem with pets isn’t what gets in their stomach, but what gets on their paws.
 Rock salt is very drying, and the grainy salt crystals can be irritating to your dog’s paws leaving them cracked and dry.

 While you can use pet-safe ice melt on your own property, you can’t control what your neighbors use.
 If you’re one who takes your dog out for a long walk every day, you may want to consider getting a pair of pet booties or looking up home remedies to keep their paws safe from ice melting products – and protect their stomachs when they inevitably lick their paws after a walk.

-If They Both Melt Ice, How Do I Know Which To Choose?
+If they Both Melt Ice and snow, How Do I Know Which To Choose?

 Just as with most good things in life, there is always a ‘but.’
 We’ve compiled some good things about ice melt and rock salt below, along with the ‘but’ that you should consider.